blakeblackshear/frigate/docs/docs/configuration/optimizing.md

 Frigate works on Raspberry Pi 3b/4 and x86 machines.
 It is recommended to update your configuration to enable hardware accelerated decoding in ffmpeg.
 Depending on your system, these parameters may not be compatible.

 Raspberry Pi 3/4 (32-bit OS)
+Ensure you increase the allocated RAM for your GPU to at least 128 (raspi-config > Performance Options > GPU Memory).
 **NOTICE**: If you are using the addon, ensure you turn off `Protection mode` for hardware acceleration.

 ```yaml